flancia-coop/doc.anagora.org/fellowship-of-the-link.md

             - Atproto more sensible in some ways though
                 - Like the PDS approach
         - #AZS maybe nostr is the right technical answer, but the community has downsides
+            - and at this point social networks just decline
 - [[atproto]] conference this week

 ## [[2025-03-12]]